Getting started with Japanese green tea

-Roasted and blended teas, such as Hojicha and Genmaicha, are beloved for their notes of popcorn, roasted nuts/seeds, toast and their smooth, buttery mouthfeel.
+Roasted and blended teas, such as Hojicha and Genmaicha, are beloved for their notes of popcorn, cereal or roasted nuts/seeds, toast and their smooth, buttery mouthfeel.

 Astringency, a tongue and mouth drying sensation, is common to all kinds of tea, but particularly noted in Japanese green tea.
 This is caused by a flavonoid called catechin, which has antioxidant properties.
 Caffeine, also found in the leaf, induces bitterness as it is one of the the plant's primary defenses against biting insects.

 Lastly, umami, or savoury-broth like flavour is created by an amino acid known as L-theanine.
 This elusive fifth taste is highly revered in Japanese green tea, and is one of the attributes that makes Camellia sinensis such a fascinating plant.

 If you don't already have one, we recommend that you invest in a kitchen timer, a thermometer and a kyusu.
 This specialised Japanese teapot is a workhorse, capable of brewing any kind of Japanese tea with elegance and ease.

 The shiboridashi is another specialised Japanese brewing vessel, though it is better suited to preparing high grade green tea, such as kabuse sencha and gyokuro.